 The final method to try is a simple Facebook status update.
 Add your property description and ask if your friends or anyone your friends know might be looking for a place to rent.
 I personally know people that have successfully found great tenants with this method!

 (The second major bonus of this is that it’s completely free.)
-Fair warning though, the quality of enquiry may be lower than those that come through the likes of Rightmove.
+Fair warning though, the quality of inquiry may be lower than those that come through the likes of Rightmove.

 Gumtree still gets 40M+ hits a month and their property section is popular with both landlords and tenants.